-Programming is the first step in the architectural design process, and creating a custom home program is the first thing you will do when you begin to work with an architect.
+Programming is the first step in the architectural design process, and creating a custom home program is the first thing you’ll do when you begin to work with an architect.
 The architectural program defines the scope, features, purpose, and functionality of your home and is essential in communicating your vision of the project to the architect.
-It is a combination of words and pictures describing your needs, wants and wishes for your new home, and a great opportunity to get organized around budgets, documents and consultants.
+It’s a combination of words and pictures describing your needs, wants and wishes for your new home, and a great opportunity to get organized around budgets, documents and consultants.

-Right about now you are probably thinking “wow, this sounds like a really important step”…well, you are right!
+Right about now you’re probably thinking “wow, this sounds like a really important step”…well, you’re right!
 We can’t emphasize enough the importance of taking the time to create a well thought out program for your home.
 A good custom home program saves time, money and countless headaches down the road.
-That’s why we’ve decided to create this guide to help you through the process of creating your program.
+If this looks overwhelming, don’t worry – you don’t need to figure everything out on your own.
+That’s what we’re here for!
+It’s important though that you give your architect as much information as possible about how you envision your home.
+That’s why we’ve created this guide to give you a head start on creating your program.

 Step 1: Site

-A truly custom home is always designed with a specific building site in mind.
+A truly custom home is designed with a specific building site in mind.
 Depending on where your site is located, it will play differing roles in the architectural design of your home.
-If you are building on an infill lot in the city, there will be height restrictions, setbacks, etc. to consider.
-If you are outside the city in a more rural or mountainous area, there are additional factors to be considered such as views, topography, vegetation, drainage, etc. The end goal of the architect is always to maximize your lot according to your lifestyle preferences, regardless of location.
+If you’re building on an infill lot in the city, there will be height restrictions, setbacks, etc. to consider.
+If you’re outside the city in a more rural or mountainous area, there are additional factors to be considered such as views, topography, vegetation, drainage, etc. Regardless of location, the architect’s end goal is always to maximize your lot according to your lifestyle preferences.
 In order to help your architect do this, some important items to consider for your program include:

 - A description of your site and its views, amenities and any other unique features to be considered.
 When doing this, get specific – for example, if your site has an incredible view of the mountains, which rooms should have this view?
-Is there mature landscaping that you would like to maintain?
+Is there mature landscaping that you’d like to keep?
 It isn’t unheard of to design a home around existing trees or other landscape features.

 - You or your builder will need to provide a land survey, which includes the legal description including streets, alleys, rights-of-way, restrictions, easements, encroachments, zoning, boundaries and topography of the site, dimensions and complete data pertaining to existing buildings, improvements, trees, utilities, etc.